yangbang18/CLIP-Captioner/README.md

 - `DAP`: dual attribute prediction (used in Transformer-based methods)
 - `DAP_RNN`: dual attribute prediction (used in RNN-based methods)

+**Notes:** In the publication version of our paper, attribute prediction (AP) is renamed as concept detection (CD).
+Here I keep the task name unchanged because of laziness.

 **Examples:**

 ```